ISP Teacher Role Profile

 - Contribute fully to the extra-curricular program within the department and assist in the organization and running of curriculum days such as Language Day

-- Communicate effectively with parents with regard to pupils’ achievements and well-being
+- Communicate effectively with parents with regard to students’ achievements and well-being

 - To complete all other tasks that can be reasonably expected of a teacher